 From the L3 cabinet high quality Coaxial cable is used for the rest of the journey though to the small street cabinets and into your home this could be up to 750M from the L3 cabinet to your home.

-The technology used to deliver the broadband over the Coaxial cables is known as DOCIS and currently Virgin Media use DOCSIS 3.1 standard supports up to 10 Gbps download and 1 Gbps upload speeds.
+The technology used to deliver the broadband over the Coaxial cables is known as Data Over Cable Service Interface Specification (DOCSIS) and currently Virgin Media use DOCSIS 3.1 standard supports up to 10 Gbps download and 1 Gbps upload speeds.

 At present Virgin Media’s fastest package available to HFC/RFoG customers is their GIG 1 which has a 1130mbps down and 104mbps upload.